kentaicm/RepData_PeerAssessment1/PA1_template.md

 ##The total number of missing values in the dataset (for each variable)

-For the "steps" variable:
+For the “steps” variable:
 ```{r}
 sum(is.na(as.character(data$steps)))
 ```

-For the "date" variable:
+For the “date” variable:
 ```{r}
 sum(is.na(as.character(data$date)))
 ```

-For the "interval" variable:
+For the “interval” variable:
 ```{r}
 sum(is.na(as.character(data$interval)))
 ```